PLSysSec/cargo-scan/audits/proc-macro2.md

 2. Permissions

 No permissions needed for the crate itself.
-Some wrapped `proc_macro` functionality likely needs read-only file access.
+Some wrapped `proc_macro` functionality may need read-only file access.
 Permissions only needed at build time.

 3. Transitive risk